Mahjong: From the wall

-False Win
+False win

 Technically, the declaration for winning a hand may be done at any time.
 However, the player must have a complete and legal hand.
 Otherwise, the player is penalized.
 The penalty depends on table rules.
 The player may forfeit points to the other players.
 Another potential penalty is the player who called out the false win must play the rest of the hand with their tiles face up on the table so other players can see them (open hand).
 Some methods apply the penalty at the end of the entire game.
 Again, the table rules dictate the enforcement of the penalty.

 4. Robbing a kong

 A rarely occurring and high-scoring feature of Hong Kong mahjong is a move called robbing the kong.
-If a player declares a kong by adding a fourth piece to a melded pong but another player can use that piece to complete a hand, the completing player takes priority to win the hand and may steal that piece from the player who intended to declare the kong.
+If a player declares a kong by adding a fourth piece to a melded pung but another player can use that piece to complete a hand, the completing player takes priority to win the hand and may steal that piece from the player who intended to declare the kong and wins the hand.
+Their winning hand will usually either form a chow with that piece or a special limit hand.

 Examples of winning hands

 Below are two examples of winning hands.
-A winning hand must consist of four melds (pongs, kongs, or chows) and a pair (eyes) and must also score the agreed table minimum.
+A winning hand must consist of four melds (pungs, kongs, or chows) and a pair (eyes) and must also score the agreed table minimum.

 Most players include table variations in their games, of which some non-standard are included.
 The hands of seven different pairs and 13 orphans are examples which do not have four melds and the eyes.
 They are described in more detail below.

 Repeated hands

 If the dealer wins the hand, they will remain the dealer and an extra hand is played in addition to the minimum 16 hands in a match.

-An extra hand is also played if there is no winner by the time all the tiles in the wall have been drawn.
-When there is no winner it is known as a "goulash hand".
+An extra hand is also played if there is no winner by the time all the accessible tiles in the wall have been drawn.
+When there is no winner it is known as a goulash hand.
 Depending on table rules, the winner of the next game may take an agreed number of points from each player, carrying over the points from the non-winning hand to the winning one.
 If there are two or three goulash hands in a row then the winner would collect a considerable number of points from each player on top of their scoring hand.
 Because extra hands may be played every time a dealer wins or if there is a goulash hand, a match of 16 hands can easily become a match of 20 or even much more.

 As table rules add a large amount of flexibility for players, they can choose to disregard the rule of extra hands and pass on the dealership regardless of who wins or if it results in a goulash hand.
 This puts a maximum estimated limit on the game duration and provides some amount of predictability.